Nexis-Network/homepage/content/docs/reference/cli-projects.md

 ### get

-This subcommand allows you to retrieve details about a Exzo Network project.
+This subcommand allows you to retrieve details about a Nexis Network project.

 #### Usage